Motorcycle Safety

 You must provide a printed copy of the eCourse Completion Certificate at the start of class.

-As a participant, you must turn in a signed waiver of Liability to the RiderCoach at the first class session.
-If you are less than 18 years of age, a parent or guardian must sign the waiver in person at the start of class or it must be notorized.
-Admission to the class will be denied without a signed Waiver.
+As a participant, you must turn in a signed Waiver of Liability to the RiderCoach at the first class session.
+Riders under 18 years of age must have a parent or legal guardian sign the waiver witnessed by RiderCoach or administrator completing the pre-course paperwork.

 Maintaining Energy Levels